Advantages and Disadvantages of Keogh Retirement Plans

 The IRS has been auditing more Keogh plans.
 By some estimates, as many one-third of these plans are noncompliant [source: Rosen].
 If your plan is found to be noncompliant, none of your contributions are tax-deductible.
 That means your taxable income for the applicable years will be higher, and you'll owe back taxes as well as interest and late-payment penalties.

 The retirement plan that's right for you depends on many factors, including whether you have employees, how much you expect to earn, how old you are and how comfortable you are with plan administration and tax forms.
-You can learn more by following the links on the next page.
+You can learn more by following the links below.